 Never put your hands/arms or feet/legs between a moving boat and a dock/post or even another boat.
 As a friend of ours said, “You can lose a finger, hand, foot or leg, AND it happens soooo fast”.

 Stay safe.
 Just don’t do it!
 The boat is repairable.
 Body parts are not replaceable.

 NEVER use both hands to do a job

 When moving around the boat, tying lines, standing on the platform etc., always hold on with one hand for safety so that you don’t fall or slip overboard—especially if the captain suddenly accelerates or slows down.
 Learn to tie lines with the other hand.
 A passing boat could throw a wake causing you to lose your balance, but if you are holding on, your chances of falling are greatly reduced.

 These are only a few of the dangerous practices that boaters have been seen doing but should NEVER do.

 For a high percentage of boaters, docking is the scariest part of boating.
 Some boaters are hesitant to go out for a day of enjoyment on the water with their families, because they dread coming back to the dock.
 But, it doesn’t have to be that way.
 There is a better way to dock.

 You should be able to bring your boat into your slip or dock in all weather conditions without the need for yelling, swearing, jumping, boat hooks, bionics, dock helpers, guesswork or embarrassment.
+Mi in

 If any of the above is part of your docking procedure, it’s probably time to improve your docking skills.
 Many Captains believe that practicing their old docking procedure will result in a different outcome.
-But, in reality, you usually need to change the proceure before practicing, to get a different and better outcome.
+But, in reality, you usually need to change the procedure before practicing, to get a different and better outcome.